Our Chalet: History

 In 1929, WAGGGS met in the Netherlands and decided to build a World Centre for Girl Guides and Girl Scouts worldwide.
 An American Girl Scout leader, Helen Storrow (1864–1944), agreed to fund the construction and the first four years of operation if it were built in Switzerland.
 Helped by Swiss Scout Ida Von Herrenschwand (1887–1961), also known as "Falk", Storrow found several possible locations, including Grindelwald, which had unsuitable ground; Kandersteg, which already had the Kandersteg International Scout Centre; and Aeschi.
 Favoured by Storrow for its beauty, Aeschi was proposed at a conference at Foxlease, UK.
 It almost passed, but Falk felt it was too low for the sort of adventure that young girls were looking for and Robert Baden-Powell, founder of Scouting, agreed.

 After more discussion, the conference agreed upon several important conditions.
 The site had to be near a main train line, but away from tourists.
 Hotels in the neighbourhood were also required, yet it could not be a fashionable place.
 The site had to be high enough for skiing in the winter and climbing in the summer while still suitable for those with heart trouble.
 It was also agreed that there should be sufficient ground around and pleasant neighbours.

 Falk continued searching and found Adelboden, which she felt would be perfect.
-The contracts to buy the desired land from three different farmers were signed in December 1930.
+The contracts to buy the desired land from three farmers were signed in December 1930.
 In June 1931, Storrow and the World Committee of WAGGGS came to inspect the site, which they approved.
 The name Our Chalet was chosen so that every Girl Guide or Scout would feel it was her home.